-Depending on the complexity and size of your business, you may have more accounts than you can keep track of.
+Depending on the complexity and size of your business, you may have more accounts than you can track.
 So, how do you organize them?
 Using reference numbers can help you find and record your transactions.
 There is no required way to code your accounts, however, a common practice is to have the first number identify the financial statement account while the following numbers represent sub-accounts like shown below:

 100-199 – Assets

 200-299 – Liabilities

 300-399 – Owners' Equity